 The Right Rev. T-Bone Burnett!
 Looking resentful, as usual.
 How the Hell did the artist make this connection?

 ― dow, Monday, 15 April 2019 22:22 (six months ago) link

 uggghhhh, every single one of those Gollancz SF Masterworks covers is a crime against their author.

-― The Carjackers Quickly Dumped ILX Once They Saw What Was Inside (WmC), Monday, 15 April 2019 23:10 (four months ago) link
+― The Carjackers Quickly Dumped ILX Once They Saw What Was Inside (WmC), Monday, 15 April 2019 23:10 (six months ago) link

 I'm still surprised at how readable this book is; aside from the odd bad sentence ('bare breasts joggling jingling links' is currently my favourite), and the sex scenes (pretty matter-of-fact but way too long), the prose is very easygoing, and even though it's not exactly narratively compelling there's something pulling me along.
 And every now and then there'll be something startlingly quotidian and human, even amusing, like the bit i've just read where Lanya visits The Kid's new nest and lightheartedly tells him what a shithole it is, then Bunny turns up and does an amazing camp turn.

 It also reminds me of Ishiguro's The Unconsoled.
 Stylistically they're completely different, but both are about someone with a memory problem entering a strange city with dreamlike shifts in space and time, on some kind of quest or mission that's never defined, where they seem to get pulled along by events out of their control.